pnxenopoulos/awpy/docs/parser_output.rst

 This object contains round information and events.
 The possible round end reasons are `TargetBombed`, `VIPEscaped`, `VIPKilled`, `TerroristsEscaped`, `CTStoppedEscape`, `TerroristsStopped`, `BombDefused`, `CTWin`, `TerroristsWin`, `Draw`, `HostagesRescued`, `TargetSaved`, `HostagesNotRescued`, `TerroristsNotEscaped`, `VIPNotEscaped`, `GameStart`, `TerroristsSurrender`, `CTSurrender`.

+Keep in mind that due to dropped guns which aren't equipped at FreezeTimeEnd, the FreezeTimeEndEqVal may not equal StartEqVal + Spend.

 .. code-block:: json

     {